October 8, 2020

 Analogous to the deployment perfection section, let’s start by looking at how organizations below the top tier view their WMS and distribution systemic ecosystem.
 These firms have a WMS deployed, but it lives an isolated life from other systems, aside from those necessary for standard operation – Think ERP, and perhaps conventional automation (conveyance) in a slightly automated facility.
 Ultimately, these organizations fail to harness the data and capability of their WMS to act like a hub to other lightweight, best of breed solution spokes that can extend the ability of their WMS, further reduce deployment windows, or connect the WMS to other systems seamlessly to create multi-system visibility and workflow automation.

-The second area consists of purpose-built, SaaS solutions meant to bolster and improve aspects of the WMS, or its deployment.
-We will outline three such solutions below.
+The second area area they explore consists of purpose-built, SaaS solutions meant to bolster and improve aspects of the WMS, or its deployment.
+We outline several solutions below.